TKRchamak/Pet-Care/README.md

-# Getting Started with Create React App
+# Pet Care

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is created for care of PETS and anyone can hire a pet for them.

 ## Available Scripts